belltown/roku-develop/README.md

 - If a Default Packaging Device is specified in the Config Settings, it will be used, unless one and only one device is checked.
 - Package must first be deployed to the Roku before it can be packaged.
 - Package will be written to the same directory as the Zip File Directory specified in Settings.

 ---

+<kbd>Ctrl-Alt+X</kbd> (Ctrl-Alt-x) - Switch between the current component's script (\*.brs) and layout (\*.xml) files.
+- If the corresponding file is already open in another tab and/or pane, focus will move to that tab/pane.
+- If the file is not open yet, a new tab containing it will be opened under the current active pane.
+- If no corresponding file exists (i.e. the current directory contains only a .brs or only an .xml file), no action will be taken.

+---